 - It provides an immune detox defense for any toxins passing through the intestines, skin, respiratory tract and more.
 (7)

-- The lymph system is vulnerable to reduced functionality as a result of aging, much like the cardiovascular system.
-(11,12)
+- The lymph system is vulnerable to the formation of scar tissue and distortion as we age, much like the cardiovascular system.
+(11)

 - It drains 3 pounds of plaque and other toxins from the brain each year.
 (9)

 - Poor lymph drain from the brain and central nervous system has been linked to psychological, cognitive and immune concerns.
 (9)